carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 Syntax
 ======

-TableGen has a syntax that is losely based on C++ templates, with built-in types and specification.
+TableGen has a syntax that is loosely based on C++ templates, with built-in types and specification.
 In addition, TableGen's syntax introduces some automation concepts like multiclass, foreach, let, etc.